padron63/it-division-recruitment/c-task/README.md

 ## Bonus

 Implement a circular queue as an First-Class ADT through the files `queue.h` and `queue.c`, and instantiate 3 queues for each message of size 10.
 In addition to printing, store the data in the corresponding queues.
 In order to get the size of GPGGA_Info_t, GNS_Info_t and GPRMC_Info_t (they are structs), use the function size().
 Assume that you can use the heap, so you can use the malloc, free ecc.

+_Note: your code cannot be tested, but it will be subject of discussion at the interview, if you'll pass the task selection._